-Pamela Layton is the Executive Chairman of the Board of Bioarray.
+Pamela Layton is the Executive Chairman of the Board and President of Bioarray.
 Prior to joining Bioarray, Mrs. Layton was the founder and CEO of Parcell Laboratories and was responsible for taking one of the first pure stem cell products from bench to bedside for use in spinal fusion surgeries.
 She holds multiple U.S. and European patents for the ELA cell and its therapeutic applications.
 Prior to founding Parcell Laboratories, she founded TriGuard Group LLC, a security information platform company that in conjunction with a subsidiary of ADT brought a novel internet-based alarm notification platform to market.
 Mrs. Layton holds the patent for the TriGuard Information Management Network.
 Prior to founding TriGuard Group, she spent seven years providing creative financing structures to domestic and international companies.
-Mrs. Layton serves as an advisor to entrepreneurial companies within and outside the U.S., mentors companies through the MIT Mentor Smart program, is a member of SBANE and judge for the SBANE Innovation Awards, and is a member of Launchpad and Sky Ventures.
+Mrs. Layton serves as an advisor to entrepreneurial companies within and outside the U.S., mentors companies through the MIT Mentor Smart program, is a member of the Board of The Pioneer Institute, and Motherbrook Community Arts Center, a judge for the SBANE Innovation Awards, and is a member of Launchpad and Sky Ventures.

-Marcia Fournier, the founder, CEO and a member of the Board of Directors of BIOARRAY is an entrepreneur with experience in oncology drug discovery and development and molecular diagnostics industry.
-Marcia took the company’s technology from inception to commercial launch.
-She came to U.S. as a recipient of a scholarship from the Brazilian government to develop her doctoral thesis at the Dana-Farber Cancer Institute and subsequently performed postdoctoral work with Dr. Mina Bissell at the Lawrence Berkeley National Lab.
-More recently Marcia held a position at GlaxoSmithKline in the Oncology Center of Excellence for Drug Discovery where she worked to develop higher-throughput physiologically-relevant models to accelerate the drug discovery process by identifying novel cancer targets and establishing new approaches for small molecules screening.
+Marcia Fournier, the founder, CEO and a member of the Board of Directors of Bioarray is an entrepreneur with experience in oncology drug discovery and development in the molecular diagnostics industry.
+Marcia developed the company’s technology and took it from inception to commercial launch.
+She came to the United States as a recipient of a scholarship from the Brazilian government to develop her doctoral thesis at the Dana-Farber Cancer Institute and subsequently performed postdoctoral work with Dr. Mina Bissell at the Lawrence Berkeley National Lab.
+More recently Marcia held a position at GlaxoSmithKline in the Oncology Center of Excellence for Drug Discovery where she worked to develop higher-throughput physiologically-relevant models to accelerate the drug discovery process by identifying novel cancer targets and establishing new approaches for small molecule screening.
 Marcia is trained in genetics with a Doctoral Degree in molecular biology from Federal University of Rio de Janeiro.

-Dr. Costa recently joined the Scientific Advisory Board for Bioarray Genetics.
-He is a specialist in breast cancer surgery, professor at the Federal University of Rio de Janeiro, and practices at the Americas Medical City in Rio de Janeiro, Brazil.
+Dr. Costa is a specialist in breast cancer surgery, professor at the Federal University of Rio de Janeiro, and practices at the Americas Medical City in Rio de Janeiro, Brazil.
 He is the past president of Latin America Breast Cancer Society.

 Dr. Costa holds a medical degree from the Federal University of Rio de Janeiro (1981), an equivalent degree in medicine from the Faculty of Medicine of the University of Lisbon (2008), a medical residency in Gynecology and Obstetrics from the UFRJ, a specialization in Gynecological Oncology from the Karolinska Institute, Sweden (1985); a Master’s degree in Gynecology from the Federal University of Rio de Janeiro (1992) and a PhD in Gynecology from the Federal University of Rio de Janeiro (1997).

-He is the founder of the Rio de Janeiro Breast Club (1989) and an International delegate and member of the Liaison Committee of the National Consortium of Breast Centers.
+Dr. Costa is the founder of the Rio de Janeiro Breast Club (1989) and an International delegate and member of the Liaison Committee of the National Consortium of Breast Centers.
 He is currently a physician at the Federal University of Rio de Janeiro and Head of the Gynecological Oncology Sector at HUCFF.
-Dr. Costa is Chairman of the Board of the Medical Center of the Americas Medical City, and Director of the Section of Mastology of the Brazilian College of Surgeons.
+He is also the Chairman of the Board of the Medical Center of the Americas Medical City, and Director of the Section of Mastology of the Brazilian College of Surgeons.